 We have marine hull and machinery and war risk insurance, which include coverage of the risk of actual or constructive total loss, for all of our owned vessels.
 Each of the owned vessels is covered up to at least fair market value, with a \$100,000 deductible per vessel for the hull and machinery insurance.
 There are no deductibles for the war risk insurance.
-We have also arranged increased value insurance for most of the owner vessels.
-Under the increased value insurance, in case of total loss of the vessel, we will be able to recover the sum insured under the increased value policy in addition to the sum insured under the hull and machinery policy.
-Increased value insurance also covers excess liabilities that are not recoverable in full by the hull and machinery policies by reason of under-insurance.
+We have also arranged increased value insurance for most of the owned vessels.
+Under the increased value insurance, in case of total loss of the vessel, we will be able to recover the sum insured under the increased value policy in addition to the sum insured under the insurance vessel value policy in addition to the sum insured under the hull and machinery policy.
+Increased value insurance as covers excess liabilities that are not recoverable in full by the hull and machinery policies by reason of under-insurance.